 New road layout at the

 Please take care and allow extra time if travelling through the Onion Road/Ruffell Road intersection as the road layout has changed.
 For more information on the changes visit hamilton.govt.nz/roadsafetyimprovements

 Forest Lake Road

-From 5 January 2021, Forest Lake Road will be closed between Rimu Street and Avalon Drive to install a strategic wastewater pipe.
-Traffic detours will be in place via Rimu Street, Maeroa Road, Norton Road and Lincoln Street.
-Signage will be in place to guide pedestrians and people on bikes through the site.
+Forest Lake Road remains closed between Rimu Street and Avalon Drive while a strategic wastewater pipe is installed.
+Traffic detours are in place via Rimu Street, Maeroa Road, Norton Road and Lincoln Street.
+Signage is in place to guide pedestrians and people on bikes through the site.
 The road is expected to reopen late January with traffic management in place.
 Find out more about this project at hamilton.govt.nz/westernduplication

 Construction of the new roundabout resumes at the intersection of Bankwood Road and Comries Road and traffic management is in place.
 The roundabout will include a shared off-road path and raised safety platforms to improve cyclist and pedestrian safety.
 Work is expected to be completed by the end of February.
 When possible please use an alternative route and allow for delays.

 Chipseal programme for summer